jdbalistreri/PluggedIn/README.md

 #### First steps
 - Download/clone repository locally
-- Open the terminal in the project directory
+- Open the terminal in the project directory and run `bundle install`
-- Run `bundle install`

-#### To host locally:
-- Run `rails s` in the terminal
--Navigate to http://localhost:3000/ in your browser

-#### To run tests:
+#### To run model and controller tests
-- Run `bundle exec rspec` in the terminal to run model and controller tests
+- Run `bundle exec rspec` in the project directory

+#### Note
+- Hosting locally not possible because User model depends on AWS access keys

 ##About the Developer
 I am an NYC-based web developer with experience in Rails and JavaScript.
 After graduating from Dartmouth in 2013, I worked as an analytic strategy consultant.
 During that time I began teaching myself to code and ultimately decided to pursue programming full time.